jessepav/libgdx-wiki-old/Shaders.md

 If you want to work with OpenGL ES 2.0, you should know some shader basics.
 Libgdx comes with a standard shader that will take care of rendering things via SpriteBatch.
 However, if you'd like to render a Mesh in OpenGL ES 2.0 you will have to supply a valid shader yourself.
 Basically, in OpenGL ES 2.0, everything is rendered with shaders.
 That's why it's called a programmable pipeline.
 The thought of dabbling around in shaders might scare some people away from using ES 2.0, but it's well worth reading up on it as shaders allow you to do some pretty incredible things.
 And understanding the basics is actually quite straightforward.

+A simple demo of using Shaders with LibGDX is available on [LibGDX.info](https://libgdx.info/shaders/)

 ## What are shaders? ##

 Shaders in OpenGL are little programs written in a C-like language called GLSL that runs on the GPU and processes the data necessary to render things.
 A shader can simply be viewed as a processing stage on the GPU.
 It receives a set of inputs which you can do a set of operations on and finally sends them back out.
 Think of this like function parameters and return values.